fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6b.md

 Redux Toolkit utilizes the [Immer](https://immerjs.github.io/immer/) library with reducers created by <em>createSlice</em> function, which makes it possible to mutate the <em>state</em> argument inside the reducer.
 Immer uses the mutated state to produce a new, immutable state and thus the state changes remain immutable.
 Note that state can be changed without "mutating" it, as we have done with the <em>toggleImportanceOf</em> action.
 In this case function <i>returns</i> the new state.
 Nevertheless mutating the state will often come in handy especially when a complex state needs to be updated.

 The <em>createSlice</em> function returns an object containing the reducer as well as the action creators defined by the <em>reducers</em> parameter.
-The reducer can be accessed by the <em>noteSlice.reducer</em> property wehere as the action creators by the <em>noteSlice.actions</em> property.
+The reducer can be accessed by the <em>noteSlice.reducer</em> property, whereas the action creators by the <em>noteSlice.actions</em> property.
 We can produce the file's exports in the following way:

 ```js
 const noteSlice = createSlice(/* ... */)